kataras/build-a-better-web-together/configuration.md

 # Configuration

-Configuration owns the relative package `github.com/kataras/iris/config` ( No need to download it separately, it's being downloaded automatically when you installed Iris)
+Configuration owns the relative package `github.com/kataras/iris/config`

+>  No need to download it separately, it's being downloaded automatically when you installed Iris.